Configuring AI tools with the remote MCP server

 Once connected to the remote MCP server, if you need a new OAuth token, the Authorize Application for the Buildkite MCP Server page appears.
 If so, scroll down and select your Buildkite organization in Authorize for organization, followed by Authorize.

-You're now ready to use the Buildkite's remote MCP server through Claude Code for this Buildkite organization.
+You're now ready to use Buildkite's remote MCP server through Claude Code for this Buildkite organization.

 Claude Desktop

-You can configure Claude Desktop with the remote Buildkite MCP server, by doing the following to configure this server in Claude Desktop.
+You can configure Claude Desktop with the remote Buildkite MCP server, by creating a custom connector for this MCP server in Claude Desktop.

-7. Back in the Connectors section, select the Connect button for Buildkite to connect to the remote MCP server.
+On the Settings > Connectors page, select the Connect button for Buildkite to connect to the remote MCP server.

 Note: If you are on the Enterprise or Team plan, to access this Connect button, you may need to select the Your connectors tab first.